themimixcompany/nebula/README.md

 <a name="engine">Building the Engine</a>
 ----------------------------------------

-This section contains the instructions for building the Engine on Linux, macoS, and Windows systems.
+This section contains the instructions for building the engine on Linux, macoS, and Windows systems.
 The minimum required software are [SBCL](http://sbcl.org) and [Git](https://git-scm.com).